Port of Chicago

-The Port of Chicago consists of several major port facilities within the city of Chicago, Illinois, operated by the Illinois International Port District (formerly known as the Chicago Regional Port District).
+The Port of Chicago consists of several major port facilities on Lake Michigan within the city of Chicago, Illinois, operated by the Illinois International Port District (formerly known as the Chicago Regional Port District).
 It is a multimodal facility featuring Senator Dan Dougherty Harbor (Lake Calumet), the Iroquois Landing Lakefront Terminus, and Harborside International Golf Center.
 The central element of the Port District, Calumet Harbor, is maintained by the U.S. Army Corps of Engineers.

-The modern Port of Chicago links inland canal and river systems in the Midwestern United States to the Great Lakes, giving the global shipping market access to the St. Lawrence Seaway and linking the Atlantic Ocean to the Gulf of Mexico by way of the Mississippi River.
+The modern Port of Chicago links inland canal and river systems in the Midwestern United States to the Great Lakes, giving the global shipping market access to the St. Lawrence Seaway and linking the Atlantic Ocean to the Gulf of Mexico by way of the Illinois Waterway and the Mississippi River.

 History

 In 1951, the Illinois General Assembly authorized the creation of port districts in Illinois with the Chicago Regional Port District, to oversee harbor and port development, being the first such port district created.
 The State of Illinois and City of Chicago had relinquished all rights and interest in the bed of Lake Calumet to the Port District, so as to enable the District to develop Calumet Harbor.
 The district was given the power to acquire any navigable waters of the state which were within the District area.
 The constitutionality of the district was challenged in People v.
 Chicago Regional Port District.
 The plaintiffs, later the appellants, challenged the district on the grounds that the sale or lease of navigable waters by the State was prohibited and the State did not have the ability to establish special corporations.
-In 1954, the Illinois Supreme Court rejected the appellants to be constitutional.
+In 1954, the Illinois Supreme Court rejected the appellants’ claim to possess constitutional standing with respect to the elements claimed as grounds.

 In 1985, the Illinois International Port District was created by the Illinois International Port District Act as a political subdivision to run the Port of Chicago.

 C.T.C.
 No. 1

-A 620-foot-long cargo hauler brought to the south Chicago ports in 1982.
-With a capacity of 16,300 tons, this ship was used for storage and transfer of cement until its termination in 2009.
+C.T.C.
+No. 1 is a 620-foot-long cargo hauler brought to the south Chicago ports in 1982.
+With a capacity of 16,300 tons, this ship was used for the storage and transfer of cement until its termination in 2009.
 The ship hasn't moved since its termination and then purchase by the Grand River Navigation Co., Traverse City, MI.